FOSSClass/AbantOS-Elive/EliveGuide.md

 ## Project Name: AbantOS Linux

-In the African Bantu group Abantos means "Belongs to Human Beings."
+In the African Bantus belong to Bantu group, 'Abanto' in my dilect laguage 'kisii' Abantos means "Belongs to Human Beings/man"

 AbantOS Linux is based on and created in collaboration with Thanatermesis of the eLiveCD Project.